 1. The explosive being used

-2. The intended target point (a space, area, or object)
+2. The intended target point (a tile, area, or object — not a creature)

-3. Any special handling (cooking, special Tags, placement)
+3. Any special handling (cooking, special Tags, fuse delay)

 Throwing an explosive is a Normal task under ideal conditions.